-Trump confirms he held back U.S. aid to Ukraine as controversy swells
+Trump confirms he held back aid to Ukraine as impeachment talk surges

 Pelosi appeared to be moving closer to favoring impeachment as Democrats demand that the Trump administration release details of a whistleblower complaint and the transcript of his call with Ukraine’s president.

-Democratic Representative John Lewis, speaking on the House floor, said he now believed it was time to begin impeachment proceedings.
+Democratic Representative John Lewis, speaking on the House floor, said he now believed it is time to begin impeachment proceedings.

 “I have been patient while we tried every other path and used every other tool,” Lewis said.

-Trump on Tuesday accused Democrats of considering impeachment for purely political reasons.
+Trump accused Democrats of considering impeachment for purely political reasons.

 “They have no idea how they stop me.
 The only way they can try is through impeachment,” Trump said at the United Nations.